NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 Answer:
 -------

-Now the beach impacts of the "Best Guess" trajectory affect both Hinchinbrook and Montague Islands.
-In problem 1, the "Best Guess" trajectory impacted only Hinchinbrook Island, while the Uncertainty trajectory showed that Montague Island could possibly be affected as well.
+Now the beach impacts of the "Best Estimate" trajectory affect both Hinchinbrook and Montague Islands.
+In problem 1, the "Best Estimate" trajectory impacted only Hinchinbrook Island, while the "Uncertainty" trajectory showed that Montague Island could possibly be affected as well.
 In this problem, you can see how a small shift in the wind has a dramatic effect on the spill's trajectory.